-I was also pretty lonely because I didn’t know many authors when I started, and I also wanted to learn.
+When I first started, I was pretty lonely because I didn’t know many authors.
 I thought that maybe if I started to help people, a community of authors would form.
 So, I started the podcast to learn and to help people.

-It wasn’t until 2015 that I started to make money from my podcast.
+It wasn’t until 2015 that I started to make an income from my podcast.

 How did you monetize your podcast?

 Thomas: How do you specifically monetize your podcast?

 Joanna: I’m extremely careful about the companies I associate with.
 In the author space, some companies will offer you money, but you don’t want to be associated with them.
 It’s important to have your ethics decided before you move into monetization.